ericholscher/ericholscher.com/site/blog/drafts/google-book-sprint-2013.rst

 Table of Contents
 ~~~~~~~~~~~~~~~~~

-On tuesday we got together in the morning to come up with a table of contents based on our audience and outcomes.
+On Tuesday we got together in the morning to come up with a table of contents based on our audience and outcomes.
 Having the audience and outcomes written down really helped guide and focus the book.
 At each step someone could ask "is this really serving our intended audience and outcomes?"
 We were to have only 2 and a half days to actually write,
-so we needed to aggresively trim the content to something that we could accomplish in that time.
+so we needed to aggressively trim the content to something that we could accomplish in that time.

 Our table of contents ended up looking something like: